Quanticade/Quanticade/README.md

 ## Overview

-Quanticade is a strong uci command-line chess engine written in C in development since late 2023.
+Quanticade is a strong uci command-line chess engine written in C in development since late 2023 with NNUE trained on Lc0 Data.

 ## Playing Strength